SamuelWiqvist/project_02901_adv_ml/README.md

 ### About this repository

-Project work for for the graduate course *02901 Advanced Topics in Machine Learning: Computational Tools for Machine Learning in Python* at DTU.
+Project work for the graduate course *02901 Advanced Topics in Machine Learning: Computational Tools for Machine Learning in Python* at DTU.